Change Started

 Since then, scientists have continued to study the greenhouse effect and the role of greenhouse gases in the Earth’s climate system.

-Today, there is a broad scientific consensus that human activities, mainly burning fossil fuels, are increasing the concentration of greenhouse gases that trap heat in the Earth’s atmosphere, contributing to the greenhouse effect and global warming.
+Today, there is a broad scientific consensus that human activities (anthropogenic sources), mainly burning fossil fuels, are increasing the concentration of greenhouse gases that trap heat in the Earth’s atmosphere, contributing to the greenhouse effect and global warming.

 Types of Greenhouse Gases